 Planting misinformation in the human mind – 30 year investigation:

 The relationship between stress and memory has been investigated for at least 30 years under this study.
 According to this study, a person is susceptible to misinformation because they don’t generally remember the truth.
 Some people are more affected by the misinformation factor than others.
-This study explores that leading misformation can make a person inaccessible.
+This study explores that leading negative information can make a person inaccessible.

 Journal of Psychology – 2017: